deep-mishra/CSE-567-Computational_Linguistic/README.md

 ##
 ## 5) Project - Natural language interface for fridge
 **Problem:** Develop a Natural Language interface for Fridge.
-The interface should be capable for parsing english sentence, evaluating the data from data model (mini database)
+The interface should be capable for parsing english sentence, evaluating the data from data model (mini database), and respond to user query

 **Approach:**
   In progress..